Provincie-Zuid-Holland/satellite_images_nso_extractor/README.md

 # Getting Started

 0. Get a NSO account, register at [https://satellietdataportaal.nl/register.php](https://satellietdataportaal.nl/register.php)
 1. First get a GeoJSON file of the region you want to cut.
 [Geojson.io](https://geojson.io/#map=8/51.821/5.004) can you help you with that.
+Note the coordinates have to be in WGS84! ( Which should be standard for a geojson.)
 2. Make a instance of nso_geojsonregion with instance of the geojson region you have, where you want to store the cropped files and the NSO account based on step 0.
 2. Retrieve download links for the specific region you want to have.
 3. Download the found links.